Electronic & Mechanical Systems

-This is the new qualification that is replacing all previous Design & Technology GCSE options.
-It focuses on the design process and understanding how to develop products to successful outcomes.
-It develops pupils’ drawing and design skills, furthers their knowledge of technical products and will be biased towards electronic systems, programmable components & mechanical devices.
+This qualification focuses on the design process and understanding how to develop products to successful outcomes.
+It develops students’ drawing and design skills, furthers their knowledge of technical products and will be biased towards electronic & mechanical devices.

 This qualification consists of two components: